-If you're close to your family, I would begin praying in specific on that.
+If you're close to your family, I would begin praying about that being a potential obstacle.
 My advice is to practice seeing things from God's perspective who is creating this very situation with Wormwood that forces all to make a choice.
-He knows it's for best and that those who don't agree with or even understand your choice to leave and die because of this, they will all be resurrected later, when you're already a glorified, ruling king.
+He knows it's for the best and that those who don't agree with or even understand your choice to leave and who die because of this will all be resurrected later when you're already a glorified, ruling king.
 Then they will understand and congratulate you for having the strength to leave them and obey God for such a reward in the Kingdom.
 Think about that and keep praying for the strength to escape.

 Obstacle #10 – God's Intervention (or Lack Thereof)

 This obstacle ties directly into the prayer for strength that Jesus commanded us to pray and how that may materialize not just in new internal strength, but also unexpected external help or outside strength.